Yu-AngCheng/Mahjong-AI/README.md

 Enumerative algorithm mainly based on shanten and useful tiles: we choose the tile which will most likely result in the least shanten and as many useful tiles as possible.

-Targets the following mahjong hands: thirteen-orphans,seven-pairs, yisesantongshun, yisesanjiegao, yisesanbugao,qing-long,sanse-shuanglonghui,honors-and-knitted-tiles, knitted-straight, sanfengke, hua-long,sansesantongshun, sansesanjiegao, shuangjianke,sansesanbugao, pengpenghu.
+Targets the following mahjong hands: thirteen-orphans,seven-pairs, yisesantongshun, yisesanjiegao, yisesanbugao, qing-long, sanse-shuanglonghui, honors-and-knitted-tiles, knitted-straight, sanfengke, hua-long,sansesantongshun, sansesanjiegao, shuangjianke, sansesanbugao, pengpenghu.

 Able to CHI, PENG, GANG (anGANG and buGANG) correctly.